 My Enfield Bullet lost its exhaust.
 It copped a bashing on the rough washout road section bottoming out numerous times and hitting the muffler on a few large rocks.
 It fell off a little later on the tar and I retrieved it then the support crew put it in the truck and Toby swapped his bike for mine but at the next stop someone else’s bike had mechanical issues so I said no problem I can ride my bike without muffler since I wear ear plugs it was not going to bother me and Toby’s bike then was passed to other rider while the mechanics got to work on his.

-Another couple of people had small offs on the gravel after lunch, a proper motocross bike would be much nicer here.
-The road riding at the front of the group was a bit of a competitive thing as it had been since day one.
+Another couple of people had small offs on the gravel after lunch.
+The riding at the front of the group was a bit of a competitive thing as it had been since day one.
 At intersections the lead riders had to stop and wait till everyone passed, this was the tour rule and seemed to annoy some who complained about having to wait then blasted past everyone back to the front only to repeat the same thing.
 I recognise this competitive mode that affects some people.
 I used to fall under it’s spell myself turning any ride into an imaginary race.
-Car drivers also get it hence why you will encounter a family car that suddenly starts to race you down a mountain after you flick past.
+Here that was stupid on a few levels, none more so than you miss the amazing scenery you came so far to see.

 Sand blown across road everywhere on these old bikes with Chinese tyres.
-It seemed less that suitable situation to be pushing on but what do I know.
+It seemed less that suitable situation to be racing but what do I know.
 Only thing I’ll ever suggest to another rider is use sunblock.
 Amazing scenes of the sand dunes of Nubra late this afternoon.